Leadership

 Measuring the degree of leadership between innovation and continuity

-The Innovation cluster indicates a leadership style that values change, innovation and the search for novelty.
+The "Innovation" group indicates a leadership style that values change, innovation, and the pursuit of novelty.

 Continuity indicates a leadership style that values stability and continuity.